dcgza3326VictoriaRamos/mon/README.md

 Updated README with new instructions - v8.3.3
 Added new feature for better user experience
 Fixed typo in documentation - v6.1.0
+Updated README with new instructions - build 764